Bahrain-SEB-15/react-hoot-front-end/delete-a-hoot/README.md

 > 🚨 Be sure to pass in `hootId` as an argument when you call the function.

 4. In your browser, try deleting a hoot.
-You should see that the `hootId` is being passed up the component tree.
+You should see a `console.log` originating from `App.jsx` confirming that the `hootId` is being passed up the component tree.

 5. With the `hootId` accessible in `handleDeleteHoot`, let's confirm that we can `filter()` state using this value: